zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/8.png "")

 17. Save any changes and exit out.
-In our case, we type Control + X to exit, type Y to save, then enter.
+In this case, you can type Control + X to exit, type Y to save, then enter.

-18. Next, we’ll execute one of the scripts, by typing:
+18. Next, you’ll execute one of the scripts, by typing:

     ```
     <copy>